-This Year: 2015 applications are available online or in MEA offices and school counselor offices.
-Completed scholarship applications and letters of references must be postmarked by March 20, 2015 to be considered.
-The committee will interview finalists in April and the winners will be announced at MEA’s Annual Membership Meeting on April 28, 2015.
+2016 applications are available online, in MEA offices, and in school counselor offices.
+Completed scholarship applications and letters of reference must be postmarked by March 16, 2016 to be considered.
+The committee will interview finalists in April and the winners will be announced at MEA’s Annual Membership Meeting on April 26, 2016.

-In 1990, MEA’s Board of Directors created the Scholarship Foundation and with the annual earnings from this fund, provide scholarships to MEA members and their dependents, graduating high school students, and college students.
+In 1990, MEA’s Board of Directors created the Scholarship Foundation.
+The annual earnings from this fund provide scholarships to MEA members and their dependents, graduating high school students, and college students.
 A scholarship committee made up of MEA members from various professions and communities review and select scholarship recipients based on their applications.
-Special scholarships are set aside for a vocational student, a nontraditional student (such as a homemaker returning to school to resume an education) and the “Duste Bonin Scholarship”, for a student who has excelled in public service.
+Scholarship applicants are asked to complete a financial plan and a short essay regarding the importance of member-owned cooperatives to both the student and the community.

 The applicants or their parents/legal guardians must be active MEA members.

-For additional information on the scholarships, please call Pattie Worrell at MEA at 761-9216 or 689-9216, or send an e-mail to email@example.com.If you’re interested in serving on the Scholarship Committee, please contact Julie Estey at 761-9215 or 689-9215, or send an email to firstname.lastname@example.org.
+For additional information on the scholarships, please e-mail email@example.com.
+If you’re interested in serving on the Scholarship Committee, please contact Sabrena Combs at 761-9284 or firstname.lastname@example.org.

 Other Scholarship Opportunities